CODEDIGEST

 F:\Articles\Dot Net 3.5\Dynamic Data Website\custom pages\SEx.png

-4. Next, Design your LINQ to SQL classes that are required for Dynamic Data Website to interact with the database.
+4. Design your LINQ to SQL classes that are required for Dynamic Data Website to interact with the database.
 Right click your project in solution explorer and select “Add New Item..” dialog box.
-Select LINQ to SQL classes and name it according your need.
+Select LINQ to SQL classes and name it according to your choice.
 I have named it as EmployeeDataClasses.
 Click Add.

 5. Open Server Explorer, Expand the database tables.
 Drag Employee and Department into LINQ to SQL designer.
 The LINQ to SQL Objects will be created automatically.
 Click Save.
 Refer the below figure.